Brenden2008/http-relay/README.md

 # HTTP Relay
 Client to client HTTP communication

-**IMPORTANT!!!**
+***IMPORTANT!!!***
-_Httprelay is moving from SaS to OSS.
+_Due to increased service usage and user requests Httprelay is moving from SaS to OSS.
-Service that is accessible at https://httprelay.io is moved to https://demo.httprelay.io.
+Service that is accessible at https://httprelay.io is **going to be moved on 2019-10-10** to https://demo.httprelay.io.
 Please use your own deployments as https://demo.httprelay.io for demonstration purpose only!_

 ## Features